khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 *Version: Aug 26 2020*

-> 🛑 This is a syllabus.
-Define a syllabus

 # Course description

 Many neuroscience textbooks begin with descriptions of brain's nuts-and-bolts (neurons, synapses, ion channels), while all fun topics (behavior, cognition, memory) get clumped at the end.
 This happens because most textbooks pretend to be discussing human brains, even though the majority of what we know about the brain we learned from model organisms, such as rats, flies, and sea slugs.
 In this course, we will gradually climb up the ladder of complexity: from single neurons in invertebrates, through small circuits in fishes and birds, and up to large-scale networks in primates, to see how simple elements can combine and interact to produce meaningful behaviors.
 Cross-listed in Brain Mind and Behavior.